jonnonz1/nz-statute-book/acts/public/1977/remuneration-authority-act-1977.md

 ### 24 Remuneration of existing holder not to be reduced
 (1) Where any position is subject to the determination of the Authority under section 12(1)﻿(a) or section 12B and the remuneration for that position is determined by the Authority at a rate that is lower than that being lawfully received by the holder of that position, his remuneration shall not be reduced as a result of that determination.
-(2) This principle does not apply to any change in remuneration arising from the Remuneration Authority (Members of Parliament) Amendment Act 2002 or section 16 or 17 of the Members of Parliament (Remuneration and Services) Act 2013.
+(2) This principle does not apply to any change in remuneration arising from the Remuneration Authority (Members of Parliament) Amendment Act 2002 or section 69 or 72 of the Parliament Act 2025.

 ### 25 Powers of Authority
 (1) For the purpose of carrying out its functions under this Act, the Authority shall be deemed to be a commission of inquiry under the Commissions of Inquiry Act 1908, and the provisions of that Act, except sections 2, 4A, 11, and 12, shall apply accordingly.